 The Tragedy of Antony and Cleopatra Act IV, Scene vi Summary

-Just as Enobarbus is deciding to be really ashamed of himself for his desertion, one of Caesar’s soldier’s announces the arrival of a messenger from Antony.
-The man bears Antony’s good tidings to Enobarbus, and the treasure Enobarbus left behind, plus a little more that Antony had added.
+- Just as Enobarbus is deciding to be really ashamed of himself for his desertion, one of Caesar’s soldier’s announces the arrival of a messenger from Antony.
+The man bears Antony’s good tidings to Enobarbus and the treasure Enobarbus left behind, plus a little more that Antony added on.

 - Enobarbus is shocked and now even more ashamed of his desertion.
 He’s sure his thoughts will kill him, as he certainly can't bear to fight against Antony.

 - He hopes to die in a ditch, which he imagines is the only end fitting the miserable lowness of his recent actions.